-During her 41 years service, She served in Western and Eastern Fleets.
-She was based in Mumbai till Jun 1988 later she re-based at Visakhapatnam as part of the Eastern Fleet.
-She also served as trail platform for BrahMos cruise missile and test-fired off a new variant of Prithvi-III in 2007.
-And the first ship to get the first version of the BrahMos anti-ship supersonic cruise missile in 2005.
-She tracked the Dhanush ballistic missile during the successful test in 2005.
-She was capable to attack lands targets also played a role as anti-aircraft and anti-submarine as a task force or carrier escort.
+During her 41 years of service, She served in Western and Eastern Fleets.
+She was based in Mumbai till Jun 1988 later she was re-based at Visakhapatnam as part of the Eastern Fleet.
+She also served as a trial platform for the BrahMos cruise missile and test-fired off a new variant of Prithvi-III in 2007.
+And the first ship to get the first version of the BrahMos anti-ship supersonic cruise missile was in 2005.
+She tracked the Dhanush ballistic missile during a successful test in 2005.
+She was capable to attack land targets and also played a role as an anti-aircraft and anti-submarine as a task force or carrier escort.

 INS Rajput Operations

 During service, she also takes part in server Naval operations like Operation Aman of Sri Lanka to support Indian Peace Keeping Force ( IPKF ).
-Operation Cactus to deal with hostages situation in the Maldives and Operation Crowsnest off Lakshadweep.
+Operation Cactus to deal with the hostage situation in the Maldives and Operation Crowsnest off Lakshadweep.

-Other than a military operation, she took part in various relief operation like Odisha Coast in 1999 when the cyclone hit Odisha and post Tsunami in Andaman & Nicobar Islands in 2004.
+Other than a military operations, she took part in various relief operations like Odisha Coast in 1999 when the cyclone hit Odisha and post Tsunami in Andaman & Nicobar Islands in 2004.
 The ship also served in a HADR mission when the earthquake in Jakarta.

 “In her glorious service to the nation, the ship has been helmed by 31 Commanding Officers.
 The ship since its commissioning has sailed a distance of over 7,87,194 nautical miles which is equivalent to navigating around the world 36.5 times and 3.8 times the distance from Earth to Moon.” – Indian Navy Statement